telekom/oscake-documentation/docs/running-ort.md

 If you want to prepare the configuration by yourself, you can follow the steps below:

 1. Adapt the ort.conf to your needs - you can use the [example](./examples/ort.conf) and update the directory entries: `[yourFileStorageDirectory]` and `[yourScannerArchive]`.
 Specific  information about using commandline options for the scanner can be found [here](./configuration.md).
 2. Be sure that the directory `[yourFileStorageDirectory]` in `ort.conf` is empty.
-ORT has a mechanism to download only files which were not downloadet yet.
+ORT has a mechanism to download only files which were not downloaded yet.
 As the OSCake-Reporter needs all the source code files, the directory **must be empty** before a new project is processed .
 3. Prepare the `license-classifications.yml` [file](./examples/license-classifications.yml) and adapt it.
 ORT uses this file to categorize licenses according to the defined categories.
 The OSCake-Reporter needs the categorization: `instanced`.
 4. If you want to exclude some packages from being processed in a default way, create the [file](./examples/.ort.yml) `.ort.yml` and copy it into the source code folder.
 Depending on the used package manager, ORT can be configured to process the repository according to different scopes; e.g. Maven uses the scope "test" to show which packages are only used for testing the project.
-5. Customise the `oscake.conf` [configuration file](./examples/oscake.conf).
-Adapt the "scopePatterns" which are responsible to retrieve the scope of the license information of a file (default, directory, reuse, file).
+5. Customise the `oscake.conf` [configuration file](./examples/oscake.conf). .
+    1. Adapt the "scopePatterns" which are responsible for retrieving the scope of the license information of a file (default, directory, reuse, file)
+	2. Specify the curation settings, if enabled
+	3. Set the "sourceCodesDir" to the directory where the source codes are downloaded and kept, in order to extract original license infos
+	4. Configure the "ortScanResultsDir", which denotes the folder where the original ORT scan results are stored
+	5. Define the usage of the OSCake scan-results-cache.
+If enabled, the "directory" determines where the cache can be found
 6. Create your [workingDirectory].
 7. Create the [outputDirectory] - it can also be a sub directory of your working directory.
 8. Clone the GIT-Repo into your working directory - a directory `tdosca-tc05-simplhw` containing the requested source code is created.
 If you want to exclude some packages (because they are only needed for testing reasons), copy the file [.ort.yml](./examples/.ort.yml) into the directory